Case Study

 Sometimes the best ideas come from within.

-Milwaukee gets on a path to solvency through hard work, bipartisan cooperation and ideas from inside and outside the government ranks.
+Milwaukee gets on a path to solvency through hard work, cooperation and ideas from inside and outside the government ranks.

 2

-Working closely with city officials, the team used a diagnostic tool (see Figure 1) to survey the 50 highest-cost services to identify potential savings or new revenue opportunities.
+Working closely with city officials, the team used a diagnostic approach (see Figure 1) to survey the 50 highest-cost services to identify potential savings or new revenue opportunities.
 The effort aimed to deliver recommendations in three broad areas: service improvement, financial planning and innovation infrastructure.

 Figure 1.